N-A-D/Rift/README.md

 # What is an Entity Component System?
 An Entity Component System is an architectural design motivated by efficient CPU cache usage.
-The design separates state from behaviour by storing data in contiguous memory blocks and applying transformations on that data to achieve intended behaviour.
+The design separates state from behaviour by storing data in contiguous memory and applying transformations on that data to achieve intended behaviour(s).

 There are three parts to an Entity Component System:
 1. Entities:   Objects whose state is defined by its set of components.